shivamhwp/git-acm/cooking-process.md

 - you install the binary or the package. (it gets stored in .acm dir in your root dir. which contains an executable whenever you run acm command in terminal)

 - i think that's it. let's build this.

+---

+### making it a cli tool

+- so as a cli tool, what will it need.
+  1.  cli argument parser, like i run `acm run` or `acm` and it runs the thing. (i don't think i need specific commands rn).